 Krzysztof Stroński is university professor at the Chair of Oriental Studies and head of the Department of South Asian Studies.
 His main areas of research interest are: historical and typological linguistics with a focus on historical syntax of Indo-Aryan languages.
 He has carried out field work in Northern India in Rajasthan, Uttarakhand and in Uttar Pradesh.
 Find additional information on his homepage.

 Tomasz Wicherkiewicz is university professor at the Chair of Oriental Studies and head of the Department of Language Policy & Minority Studies.
 His research and pragmatic interests include sociolinguistics, language planning and language policy, language endangerment and language revitalization.
 He has carried out fieldwork projects among minority and regional language communities in various regions of Europe and Asia.
 Find additional information on his homepage.

-Dr. habil.
-Katarzyna Klessa works at the Department of Phonetics of the Institute of Linguistics and is an expert of all technical aspects of language documentation – from recording to annotating and archiving spoken language.
+Katarzyna Klessa (dr. habil.) works at the Institute of Applied Linguistics and specializes in technical aspects of language documentation – from recording to annotating and archiving spoken language.
 Particularly interested in designing and building tools and resources for the needs of analysis of speech prosody and paralinguistic features of speech such as emotion expression or personal speaker traits.
 See more at her homepage and at the Annotation Pro website.